Sidenote: I wrote this intro in 2019 when I had these things going on all at once.

 4. TAKE ACTION

-You can relax your mind and simply just do what’s on your calendar, take action every day and tick off day by day the to do’s you have done.
+You can relax your mind and simply just do what’s on your calendar, take action every day and tick off day by day the to do’s you have accomplished.

-By repeating these steps regularly and continuously taking action you can eliminate your buzzing thoughts about your to do’s in your head and avoid to feel overwhelmed by them.
+By repeating these steps regularly and continuously taking action can eliminate your buzzing thoughts about your to-do’s in your head and avoid feeling overwhelmed by them.

-I like to make a thought download every two weeks and plan out my weeks upfront according to this method and definitely feel less overwhelmed as I used to before.
+I like to make a thought download every week and plan out my weeks upfront according to this method and definitely feel less overwhelmed as I used to before.

 Use this method as frequently as you need it whether it’s every week or just once per month and you’ll probably notice a difference in how relaxed you are as well.